Lessons from our audits of complaints procedures

 To improve the quality of Costs Lawyers’ complaints procedures, the CLSB carries out an annual audit as part of its wider supervision programme.

 The Costs Lawyer Handbook contains a Guidance Note intended to help Costs Lawyers produce an effective procedure for handling first-tier complaints.
 The guidance details requirements for a complaints procedure, and those requirements form the basis of the audit.
 The guidance also contains a model complaints procedure that Costs Lawyers can adapt for their own use.

-This page highlights some common mistakes that were spotted in the 2021 audit.
+This page highlights some common mistakes that were found in our audits in 2021, 2022 and 2023.

 1. Providing out of date contact details

 Complaints procedures must include contact details for both the Legal Ombudsman and CLSB.
-Not one of the 64 procedures we have audited in the last three years had correct contact details for both the Legal Ombudsman and CLSB!
+Not a single one of the 64 procedures we have audited in the last three years had correct contact details for both the Legal Ombudsman and CLSB!
 Make sure your procedure is reviewed regularly and kept up to date with any changes.

 2. Missing information